abidinberkay/grpc-practise/README.md

 (do not change)

-option java_multiple_files = true; property makes that separate classes in a single protofile is generated separately or together in same file.
+option java_multiple_files = true; property makes that separate classes in a single protofile is generated separately or together in same file. creating separate files with this option is better for large projects in terms of modularization, readability and common OOP practises